-What is now Columbus Technical College opened its doors on December 1, 1961, with seven instructors and 39 students enrolled in eight different programs.
-It operated as a unit of the Muscogee County School District as the Columbus Area Vocational-Technical School.
-Growth began immediately, when in 1966, the institution was merged with the Muscogee Area Vocational-Technical School.
-Expansion came soon thereafter with a $500,000 addition completed at the Manchester Expressway facility in July 1967, enabling the school to offer students more courses.
+Columbus Technical College first opened its doors on December 1, 1961 as Columbus Area Vocational-Technical School with seven instructors and thirty-nine students enrolled in eight different programs of study.
+Columbus Area Vocational-Technical School, operated as a unit within the Muscogee County School District.
+Immediate growth led to the merging of Columbus Area Vocational-Technical School with Muscogee Area Vocational-Technical School in 1966.
+Expansion came soon thereafter with a $500,000 addition that was completed at the Manchester Expressway facility in July 1967, which in turn, enabled the school to offer students a larger variety of courses.

 On December 12, 1972, the stature of Columbus Area Vocational-Technical School grew when it received formal accreditation from the Southern Association of Colleges and Schools.
 The 1970s saw significant growth when an expansion of $2.6 million in 1977 more than doubled floor space, enabling the School to better serve the needs of the changing community.

-Recognizing the School’s excellence in 1981, the state selected it as one of only three technical schools in Georgia to pilot engineering-technology programs offering an Associate Degree in Applied Technology.
+Recognizing the College's excellence in 1981, the state selected the College as one of only three technical schools in Georgia to pilot engineering-technology programs offering an Associate Degree in Applied Technology.
 The year 1985 saw another expansion of $6.8 million, allowing the campus to grow, to offer additional courses, and to consolidate on what is now the main campus.

 In 1985, technical education became even more professional with the creation of a State Board of Postsecondary Education.
 Control of the Columbus Area Vocational-Technical School was officially transferred to the State Board on July 1, 1987.

-Today and always, Columbus Technical College will anticipate and respond to the community's educational and workforce training needs in order to guarantee that the region's businesses and its citizens prosper.
+Columbus Technical College will continue to anticipate and respond to the community's educational and workforce-training needs in order to guarantee that the region's businesses and its citizens prosper.